Does Mother’s Day give you mixed feelings? I share about my 4 pregnancies and 2 births below because I can relate.

 – aren’t talking to them right now.
 It may have been years since their child even called for Mother’s Day.

 – are step-children who they helped raise, only to lose touch or dramatically reduce contact after separation from the father.

 – feel like a failure and like they never should have had children.

 (Many of our small group coaching clients wanted NOTHING more than to be a mom, only to find themselves raging, depressed, fearful and overwhelmed.
 That SUCKS so bad.
 I have been there too, and my life’s work is helping as many mamas as possible, not to stay stuck there.
-To be clear, we work with dads too, and the people who seek out our intensive small group coaching program so far all identify as women.)
+To be clear, we work with dads too, and I am honored to do a lot of my 1-1 work with them.
+However the people who seek out our intensive small group coaching program so far all identify as women.)

 – are struggling hard with sheer overwhelm and are frankly hating Mother’s Day, as they have to be the one to do all the work anyway.
 I’ve been there too, and it sucks.